magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-42-->

-*  `cart` query responses no longer return null responses when a product is out of stock, and a new `errors` element containing the error message was introduced to the response.
+*  The `cart` query no longer return null responses when a product is out of stock.
+A new `errors` element containing the error message was introduced to the response.
 Previously, when you ran a query with an out-of-stock product, Magento displayed a `null` value under the `items` section in the response.
 See [cart query](https://devdocs.magento.com/guides/v2.4/graphql/queries/cart.html).

 <!--- ACP2E-38-->